 Litchi (or lychee) fruit was brought to India in the 17th century.
-In Asia, this fruit is as popular as apples among Westerns.
-The harvest occurs in May and June (in some areas until July), with the most prolific batch coming in early June.
+In Asia, this fruit is as popular as apples among Westerners.
+The harvest occurs in May and June (in some areas up to July), with the most prolific batch coming in early June.

-Litchi is famous for its anti-cancer properties, keeps digestion strong, reduces weight, and protects the skin.
+Litchi is famous for its anti-cancer properties, keeps digestion strong, helps to reduce weight, and protects the skin.
 But, these are not its only health-benefits.
-Litchi is an excellent source of Vitamin C, rich in dietary fiber, calcium, phosphorus, and magnesium which makes this fruit almost almighty.
+Litchi is an excellent source of Vitamin C, rich in dietary fiber, calcium, phosphorus, and magnesium, which makes this fruit almost almighty.